oracle-livelabs/adb/atp-twitter-api/review-atp-storage/review-atp-storage.md

     SELECT * FROM WKSP_TWITTERLL.USERS
     </copy>
     ```
     Select the **play** button to run the script

     ![Output for USERS table](images/users-output.png)

+    Notice the users are  indexed by followers and tweet counts, which is helpful to see what accounts are real and which are actually bots.

 10. Notice all of the data that was extracted from Twitter.
-This will be helpful for analytics, which will be covered in the lab **Explore APEX.**
+This will be helpful for analytics, which will be covered in the last lab **Explore APEX.**

 You may now **proceed to the next lab.**